But first things first:

-In other parts of Scotland, peated Whiskies can be found as well: Springbank, Benromach, Ardmore, Highland Park, Talisker, Leadig and Longrow, to name just a few with peaty expressions in their portfolios.
+In other parts of Scotland, peated Whiskies can be found as well: Springbank, Benromach, Ardmore, Highland Park, Talisker, Ledaig, and Longrow, to name just a few.

-Looking for peated Whisky outside Scotland, India’s Peated Amrut is an emerging classic, Japan is also big on the peat, particularly at the Yoichi distillery, Swiss Saentis is an absolute hit, whilst in New Zealand the Manuka Smoke single malt has recently been introduced.
+Looking for peated Whisky outside Scotland, India’s Peated Amrut is an emerging classic; Japan is also big on the peat, particularly at the Yoichi distillery, Swiss Whisky Saentis is an absolute hit, while in New Zealand, the Manuka Smoke single malt has recently been introduced.

 Like your Irish?
 Try the very peated Connemara Peated Single Malt, a lovely liquid.

-If you like your curry extra spicy and your espresso double, you might want to go all in on the peat and are starting to wonder right now:
+If you like your curry extra spicy and your espresso double, you might want to go all-in on the peat.
+You are also probably starting to wonder right now:

 What is the most peated Whisky in the world?

-Go ahead, be our guest, just beware; this Whisky was born from a dare and your first sip of it will feel like you are actually biting into a clump of peat.
-No doubt future releases of the Octomore will look to build on this extreme peating, but only time will tell when they reach the upper limit.
+Go ahead, be our guest, just beware; this Whisky was born from a dare and your first sip of it will feel like you are biting into a clump of peat.
+Future releases of the Octomore will undoubtedly build on this extreme peating, but only time will tell when they reach the upper limit.